CollectionBuilder/collectionbuilder-sa/docs/metadata.md

 These fields should be filed out in your spreadsheet using formulas / recipes depending on where your objects are hosted.
 This provides flexibility to include objects from multiple sources and to generate the URLs using a variety of approaches without needing to modify the template code.

-If the objects are included within the project repository, for example in the "objects" folder, use a relative path, e.g. `/objects/example_object.jpg`.
+If the objects are included within the project repository use a relative path.
 The relative path will be converted into a full URL during build.
+For example if some images are in the "objects" folder, use a relative path, e.g. `/objects/example_object.jpg`.

 ## Object Template